Trunks for my Junk

 Standard recessed latch Lockable recessed latch

-Also, some nice recessed handles (spring-loaded pop-out):
+I also have, some nice recessed handles (spring-loaded pop-out):

 Recessed crate handle